Shimaa-Mo22/Shimaa_Mo22/README.md

 ### 🌸 Hey there!

-I'm **Shaimaa Mahdi** — a passionate *Medical IT student* who loves programming and building creative projects 💻
+👩🏻‍💻 Medical IT student who loves turning ideas into code.
-I’m always exploring new technologies and developing small apps to improve my skills in **desktop applications**, **databases**, and **web development**.
+🌱 Currently learning and building projects to sharpen my programming skills.
-Curious by nature, I enjoy experimenting with **Linux systems**, solving problems, and bringing ideas to life.
+💡 Passionate about problem-solving, creative design, and technology.

 ---